-To the Student: You see your German teacher in the cafeteria at lunch and want to impress him/her with how much German you have already learned.
+To the Student: You see your Spanish teacher in the cafeteria at lunch and want to impress him/her with how much Spanish you have already learned.
 START a conversation with your teacher that has one basic greeting including the teacher's title and name, a question asking how the teacher is, an appropriate response to a similar question, and one farewell.
 Remember, YOU start the conversation.

-- ☐ Greets teacher with the appropriate title and name - □ Asks the teacher how s/he is - □ Responds to the teacher's question about how s/he is, using a different response than the teacher used - □ Uses an appropriate farewell, other than the one the teacher used - □ Makes NO errors in pronunciation or vocabulary
+- □ Greets teacher with the appropriate title and name - □ Asks the teacher how he/she is - □ Responds to the teacher's question about how he/she is, using a different response than the teacher used - □ Uses an appropriate farewell, other than the one the teacher used - ☐ Makes NO errors in pronunciation or vocabulary

-- □ Greets teacher with the appropriate title and name - □ Asks the teacher how s/he is - Responds to the teacher's question about how s/he is - □ Uses an appropriate farewell - ☐ May make errors in pronunciation and/or vocabulary that DO NOT interfere with comprehension
+- ☐ Greets teacher with the appropriate title and name - □ Asks the teacher how he/she is - □ Responds to the teacher's question about how he/she is - □ Uses an appropriate farewell - ☐ Makes errors in pronunciation and/or vocabulary that DO NOT interfere with comprehension

-- ☐ Has to be prompted by the teacher to get the conversation started - □ Does not ask the teacher how s/he is - ☐ Hesitates when responding to the teacher's question about how s/he is - □ Uses an appropriate farewell - ☐ May make errors in pronunciation and/or vocabulary that interfere or prevent comprehension
+- □ Has to be prompted by the teacher to get the conversation started - □ Does not ask the teacher how he/she is - ☐ Hesitates when responding to the teacher's question about how he/she is - □ Uses an appropriate farewell - ☐ Makes errors in pronunciation and/or vocabulary that interfere or prevent comprehension